mariocosttaa/mcp-for-api-details/README.md

 3. **Tools**: Provides query capabilities for AI agents
 4. **Dynamic**: Fetches fresh data on each request (HTTP mode)
 5. **Configuration**: Uses `.env` for local dev, MCP config env vars for deployment
+6. **Auto-Start**: MCP client launches the server automatically when AI needs it

 ## 📦 Dependencies